 Is Sports Betting Legal in New Jersey?

-We will provide a comprehensive review of New Jersey gambling laws, going into specific details about sports betting.
-Here we’ll do a deep dive into casino gambling in New Jersey, as well as provide information about the State’s thriving offshore betting scene.
+This article will provide a comprehensive review of New Jersey gambling laws, going into specific details about sports betting.
+Here we’ll do a deep dive into casino gambling in New Jersey, as well as provide information about the state’s offshore betting options.

-New Jersey is one of the handfuls of USA sports betting states that offer entirely legal gambling.
-With a long history of gambling in the state of NJ, there are a wealth of options available to aspiring bettors.
+New Jersey is one of the leading USA sports betting states, offering fully legal online and retail wagering.
+With a long history of gambling in the Garden State, there are a wealth of options available to aspiring bettors.

 Top 5 New Jersey Online Betting Sites